 This chapter will focus on communication and dissemination activities in terms of how well the project was able to reach its target audiences.
+It should be noted that while the project defines its key target audiences, the numbers of people to be reached were not defined (with the exception of the mid-term and final events as reported above).
+The reason for quantitative targets not be set is that the group of relevant stakeholders at the EU and national levels is given by design of the policy process and institutions (national ministries and other authorities, EU institutions).
+The project partners were predominantly representatives of such institutions at national level.
+The engagement at the EU level targeted all three institutions: the European Parliament, where regular exchange occurred with the relevant committees, the European Commission, where the project was in regular contact with the Gender Sector of DG RTD and its policy officer, and the Council, where reports from GENDERAC-TION were a standing point at the meetings of the SWG GRI.
 Overall, GENDERACTION has managed to reach and keep in touch with all the important target audiences.
 Various forms of tools and tailored message content were used to achieve this.
 The arrival of the Covid-19 pandemic in 2020 meant fewer occasions for personal meetings and events in the second half of the project; however, it has likely led to an increase in the number of participants in GENDER-ACTION's online actions.
 During the implementation of the project, some important new target groups were identified.
-In contrast, other groups were found to be less significant than they appeared to be at the beginning of the project, when the communication and dissemination strategy that defined these target groups was created, or they even proved to be impossible to reach.29
+In contrast, other groups were found to be less significant than they appeared to be at the beginning of the project, when the communication and dissemination strategy that defined these target groups was created, or they even proved to be impossible to reach.29 For example; the FEMM and CULT Committee of the EU Parliament were not included in Horizon Europe negotiations and did not cover any other important R&I documents during project implementation.
+It proved impossible to engage with the national shadow committees for Horizon Europe and research attachés through the Research Working Party.
+On the other hand, we successfully engaged members of the newly established Horizon Europe Mission Boards and EU-Africa Advisory Group.